influxdata/docs-v2/content/influxdb/cloud-serverless/process-data/downsample.md

 ## Prepare InfluxDB buckets

-The downsampling process involves two InfluxDB buckets:
+The downsampling process involves two InfluxDB buckets.
+Each bucket has a [retention period](/influxdb/cloud-serverless/reference/glossary/#retention-period) that specifies how long data persists in the database before it expires and is deleted.
+By using two buckets, you can store unmodified, high-resolution data in a bucket with a shorter retention period and then downsampled, low-resolution data in a bucket with a longer retention period.

+Ensure you have a bucket for each of the following:

 - One to query unmodified data from
 - The other to write downsampled data to

+For information about creating buckets, see
-Ensure you have a bucket for each.
-For more information, see [Create a bucket](/influxdb/cloud-serverless/admin/buckets/create-bucket/).
+[Create a bucket](/influxdb/cloud-serverless/admin/buckets/create-bucket/).

 ## Create InfluxDB clients

-Use the `InfluxDBClient3` function in the `influxdb_client_3` module to instantiate a two InfluxDB clients:
+Use the `InfluxDBClient3` function in the `influxdb_client_3` module to instantiate two InfluxDB clients:

 - One configured to connect to your InfluxDB bucket with _unmodified_ data.
 - The other configured to connect to the InfluxDB bucket that you want to